Research

 We’re changing the world with research and innovation

-Whether it’s in one of our virtual reality or robotics labs or in a state-of-the-art classroom, our community of LAS researchers is forging new paths—both individually and collaboratively.
+Whether it’s in one of our neuroscience or robotics labs or in a state-of-the-art classroom, our community of LAS researchers is forging new paths – both individually and collaboratively.

-Student conducts experiment with stem cells in a labStudent solutions
+Student conducts experiment with stem cells in a labStudent discoveries in the making

-Research is a key component of experiential learning, so LAS encourages undergraduate and graduate students to work with faculty to develop solutions to pressing global challenges.
-Our students are in the thick of research discoveries, like tracking superflares in space, measuring NBA basketball players’ participation in activism or improving vocal music education for children.
+Undergraduate research is a key component of experiential learning, so LAS encourages undergraduate and graduate students to work with faculty to develop solutions to pressing global challenges.
+Our students are integral to research efforts, in areas such as energy security, mental health, or cancer treatment.
+We even have special paid opportunities for undergraduate research.

 Creative collaborations